JamesMGreene/nestdb/README.md

 ### Inserting documents
-The native types are `String`, `Number`, `Boolean`, `Date` and `null`.
+The supported native types are `String`, `Number`, `Boolean`, `Date` and `null`.
 You can also use arrays and subdocuments (objects).
 If a field is `undefined`, it will not be saved (this is different from MongoDB which transforms `undefined` in `null`, something I find counter-intuitive).

-If the document does not contain an `_id` field, NestDB will automatically generated one for you (a 16-characters alphanumerical string).
+If the document does not contain an `_id` field, NestDB will automatically generate one for you (a 16-character alphanumerical string).
 The `_id` of a document, once set, cannot be modified.

-Field names cannot begin by '$' or contain a '.'.
+Field names cannot begin by '$'  nor contain a '.'.

+Once a document is fully inserted, its datastore will also emit an `"inserted"` event that you can add a listener for.
+This event is always emitted once for each single new document, even if a bulk-insert is done.

+#### Example 1: Inserting a single document

 ```js
 var doc = { hello: 'world'